whatmakeart/whatmakeart.github.io/content/courses/installation-light-and-sound/2023-fall/01-installation-site-vist-and-ideation/01-03-site-visit.md

 ## Tasks to Complete on a Site Visit

+### Photographs

-- Take photos of the space from multiple angles.
+Take photos of the space from multiple angles.
 Make sure to get detail shots of important elements.
 A good technique is to lay a tape measure on the ground when taking photos, so you have a scale reference.
 Due to perspective and distortions from the camera lens point of view, the tape measure will not be completely accurate, but it can give a close enough approximation for general planning and is much better than forgetting to take measurements at all.

 <div class="gallery-grid">